techgrounds/techgrounds-shamimkhaliq71/Python/PRG_Assignments/PRG-04-Loops.md

 ## Key-terms

+Sequence: In Python it's a collection of items in an order.
+Eg. Python is a string of 7 characters.
+It can also be a list,including few items separated by comma's and enclosed between square brackets. ["","",""]

 loops: When you want to run a block of code multiple times.
 There are two types of loops.

 While loop: runs while a condition is true.
 Also known as infinit loop, it will run untill the memory is full., however, when the statement becomes false, the loop will stop.